Head Automatica: Formation, Decadance and Popaganda (2003–2006)

+Swan Damage and disbandment (2007–2012)

 Head Automatica started pre-production on their third album in late September 2007, aiming for a "darker" sound and "grimy, dancefloor-friendly" songs.
 The band recorded half of the material with producer Jason Lader and the other with The Brothers (the production team of Josh Topolsky and Eric Emm).
 Sammy Siegler handled the drumming duties, and Albert Wing, Bruce Fowler and Gary Grant recorded the brass section.
 The band appeared in a Christmas-themed skit on The Tonight Show with Jay Leno on December 18, 2008 and went on a short North American tour with Radio 4 in January 2009.
 They appeared at the 2009 South by Southwest music conference.
 In May 2009, Palumbo confirmed that they had finished recording their next album, entitled Swan Damage.
 In an interview with Revolt online magazine Palumbo stated that the record "captures everything we ever intended Head Automatica to be.
 It covers the genre spectrum; there are powerful clubby tracks, garage-pop tracks, and body-rocking tracks.
 This album really reflects the full spectrum of music this band is capable of playing.”
 The band have been performing songs from Swan Damage live, working titles including "Can't Stand Amadeus", "End of Heat", "Too Ashamed", "Face Upon the Floor", "Spitzer", "Sega", "It's a Lie" and "Hard as Mud".

-In July 2009 Head Automatica played a string of US dates with Cubic Zirconia and have gone missing from the public eye for more than a year, with no announcements regarding Swan Damage.
+In July 2009 Head Automatica played a string of US dates with Cubic Zirconia.
+The same month, Warner Bros. shelved the album, and the band went missing from the public eye for more than a year, with no announcements regarding Swan Damage.
 The band re-emerged with a new rhythm section of drummer Guy Licata (Cold Cave, Hercules & Love Affair) and bassist Rick Penzone (Men, Women & Children) to perform at the Music Hall of Williamsburg in Brooklyn, New York on October 20, 2010.
 On October 21, 2010 Palumbo tweeted a link to the Cubic Zirconia remix of the still-to-be-released track "Can't Stand Amadeus".

-On May 30, 2012, Palumbo revealed via Twitter that Warner Bros.
-Records have effectively shelved the masters for Swan Damage.
-July 2012 issue of Southampton Music featured an interview with Palumbo, in which he cited legal issues (that supposedly arose when he decided to end his contract with the label) as the reason for the three-year delay, but expressed confidence in the album being released "soon".
+In late 2009, Palumbo and Head Automatica parted ways with Warner Bros.
+Records due to creative differences, taking the album's master tapes with him.
+The album was effectively shelved after Palumbo left the label due to disputes with Warner Bros., but in 2012, he expressed hope that the album would be released "soon".
+However, in a 2020 interview with Alternative Press, Palumbo expressed disinterest in releasing Swan Damage, citing its unfinished/unmastered state.
+It has never been leaked.

 In August 2012 Head Automatica toured the UK as a four-piece, performing material from Swan Damage and new versions of songs from their first two records.
+Later the same year, Palumbo and Rick Penzone began writing new music together, which both members felt was not appropriate for use with Head Automatica, leading to the formation of the band Color Film.